 The topic of the conference was “The Sharing Economy” and as I read many of the session title descriptions I realized that people would be talking more about “collaborative consumption” (think airbnb, taskrabbit, uber) than about why people are sharing more on Instragram & Snapchat.

-You can of course view the presentation in SlideShare above or download it directly for free here.
+You can of course view the presentation in SlideShare above

 This week I attended the All Things D Conference in Ranchos Palos Verdes.
 It is always a stellar event.